erl-ang/tcp-over-udp/README.md

 A maximum retransmission limit of 7 (can be tweaked in `utils`) was set because typical TCP implementations have a `MAX_RETRIES` of 5-7.

-The socket timeouts are set via the below formula taken from the textbook.
+The socket timeouts are set via the below formulas taken from the textbook.
 These implementations can be found in the tcpclient and tcpserver’s `update_timeout_rtt()`

-    - $$ TimeoutInterval = EstimatedRTT + 4DevRTT $$
+$$ TimeoutInterval = EstimatedRTT + 4DevRTT $$
 - where EstimatedRTT and DevRTT are measures of the “average sampleRTT” and “ variability of the RTT” given by these formulas from RFC 6298:

-    - $$ EstimatedRTT = 0.875Estimated RTT + 0.125SampleRTT $$
+$$ EstimatedRTT = 0.875Estimated RTT + 0.125SampleRTT $$
-    - $$ DevRTT = 0.75DevRTT + 0.25|SampleRTT - EstimatedRTT|$$
+$$ DevRTT = 0.75DevRTT + 0.25|SampleRTT - EstimatedRTT|$$
-    - the `EstimatedRTT` formula is a weighted combination of the previous value of `EstimatedRTT` and `SampleRTT` from RFC 6298.
-The motivation behind using an “average” is that `SampleRTT`s vary a lot with network congestion and fluctuations:
+- the $EstimatedRTT$ formula is a weighted combination of the previous value of $EstimatedRTT$ and $SampleRTT$ from RFC 6298.
+The motivation behind using an “average” is that $SampleRTT$'s vary a lot with network congestion and fluctuations.

-Having a timer per unACK’d packet would be too hefty for the program (there can be lots of in-flight packets).

-Like most other TCP implementations, the SimplexTCPClient only takes a `SampleRTT` measurement for only one of the transmitted but UNACK’d segments.
-This is because we only really need a new value of $SampleRTT$ per RTT, it is unnecessary and slows down things if we take any more measurements.
+Like most other TCP implementations, we only take a `SampleRTT` measurement for only *one of the transmitted but UNACK’d segments*.
+We only really need a new value of $SampleRTT$ per RTT; it is unnecessary and slows down things if we take any more measurements.

 The client does not compute $SampleRTT$ for retransmissions, as the client cannot distinguish between an ACK for the original segment vs an ACK for a retransmitted segment.
 Measuring RTTs for retransmissions could cause a huge dip in the $SampleRTT$ and lead to even faster transmissions, jamming the network more.
-- This is implemented by keeping track of how many times a packet has had to be retransmitted in the window.
-- When there’s a lot of loss (e.g. L50), it takes a longer time to send (as expected) because the SampleRTTs aren’t updating on a per-RTT basis since there’s more retransmissions.
+- Performance note: when there’s a lot of loss (e.g. L50), it takes a longer time to send (as expected) because the SampleRTTs aren’t updating on a per-RTT basis since there’s more retransmissions.

 Per RFC 6298, the initial $timeoutInterval$ value is set to 1 second.
 Upon receipt of the first valid ACK, the $EstimatedRTT$ is initialized to $SampleRTT$, and $DevRTT=0.5*SampleRTT$.
-- We try to measure valid ACKs in the connection setup sequence, but there is a chance that these segments also had to be retransmitted.
+We start trying to measure valid ACKs in the connection setup sequence.

 I chose to not do any adjusting for the $SampleRTT$ in the FIN sequence, as the connection is shutting down.